valdaarhun/Brainfuck-Interpreter/README.md

 # Brainfuck Interpreter
-An interpreter written in C that parses and runs code written in Brainfuck.
+An interpreter written in C that can parse and run Brainfuck.
-The interpreter takes a brainfuck file or a string of brainfuck commands as an argument.
+The interpreter takes a brainfuck file or a brainfuck command as an argument.

 Usage: `./bfpret [file | -c cmd]`